f4irline/locations-app-react/README.md

 ### Introduction

-This is a very simple web app, where user can post locations using latitude and longitude values and display those locations on a map.
+This is a very simple web app, where user can display locations on a map using latitude and longitude values or by clicking on the map.
+The locations are saved in a database.

 ### The App